Compatibility WordPress 4.1 Multisite 4.1 BuddyPress 2.2

 1. Go to Appearance > Widgets

-2. Add the Google Maps Widget to the desired sidebar or widget area and configure the widget.
+2. Click and drag to Add the Google Maps Widget to the desired sidebar or widget area and configure the widget.

 Creating mashups of your maps